gkemmey/gray_matter/_posts/2019-09-02-stripe-beyond-the-getting-started-docs.md

 end
 ```

-First, we use that `stripe_helper` instance given to use by `stripe-ruby-mock` to generate a Stripe token, create a `Stripe::Customer`, and update `mal` to be associated with that customer.
-Then we tell our handler to add the card -- exactly like the `Nutmeg::Stripe.add_card` method would, that we use in our controller.
+First, we use that `stripe_helper` instance given to us by `stripe-ruby-mock` to generate a Stripe token, create a `Stripe::Customer`, and update `mal` to be associated with that customer.
+Then we tell our handler to add the card -- exactly like the `Nutmeg::Stripe.add_card` method would that we use in our controller.
 Lastly, we just verify that `mal` was changed in all the ways we'd expect after having his card updated.

 ### A controller test

-A controller test is sort of the next level up for us.
-Here's the controller test for essentially the same scenario -- adding a card:
+If a model test is our simplest, baseline test, and a handler test is a level past that, a controller test is the next level up.
+Here's the controller test for adding a card -- essentially the same scenario we just looked at in our example handler test:

 ```rb
 require 'test_helper'